RamyaLab/pluralistic-alignment/README.md

 # 💻 Installation

-> All code has been tested on Linux; functionality on other systems is not guaranteed.
+> All code has been tested on Linux with `CUDA=12.4`; functionality on other systems  is not guaranteed.

 1. Clone this repository and navigate into the PAL